There are two big questions we keep hearing from our clients:

 This two-part blog post will clarify some of the key conceptual differences between Brand Awareness and Brand Perception.
 It will also discuss research details for both brand awareness and perception with hopes of providing a solid jumping-off point for future research projects.

-HAVE CONSUMERS HEARD OF OUR BRAND?
+QUESTION: HAVE CONSUMERS HEARD OF OUR BRAND?

-A BRAND AWARENESS STUDY
+ACTION: BRAND AWARENESS STUDY

 The first step is to identify the consumer population you’re interested in examining.
 This group can be as wide-reaching as “general population”, or you can specify target consumers by geographic location, product ownership or lifestyle preferences.

 Whichever consumer population you decide to include in this Brand Awareness study, the next step is to segment these consumers into two groups; those who have heard of your brand and those who have not heard of your brand.
 This is accomplished with a straight-forward question to start a consumer survey: “Have you heard of (Brand Name)?”

 Right away you’ll have an indication of your presence within a specific marketplace and you’ll get a high-level view of marketing effectiveness.
 You’ll also have an opportunity to pursue different research objectives for each consumer group – those who have and those who have not heard of your brand – to better understand who these people are and how best to reach them.